blueewhitee/blockbyscroll/README.md

 2. Set your global maximum scroll count
 3. Add websites to your blocklist that you want to monitor (YouTube, X/Twitter, Reddit are added by default)
 4. Optionally set custom scroll limits for specific sites by clicking on their icons
+5. Enable YouTube Shorts and homepage blocking to prevent these distracting elements from appearing
-5. Browse the web as normal - NoMoScroll will only monitor sites on your blocklist
+6. Browse the web as normal - NoMoScroll will only monitor sites on your blocklist
-6. A small counter will appear in the bottom-right corner when on monitored sites
+7. A small counter will appear in the bottom-right corner when on monitored sites
-7. When you reach your limit, an overlay will appear, preventing further scrolling
+8. When you reach your limit, an overlay will appear, preventing further scrolling
-8. You can either close the tab or click "Reset and Continue" to reset the counter
+9. You can either close the tab or click "Reset and Continue" to reset the counter
-9.  set an auto-reset timer if you want counters to reset automatically after a period of time
+10. Set an auto-reset timer if you want counters to reset automatically after a period of time

 ## Privacy